CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 println!("{escape}"); // Oh No!
 Use after Free!
 ```

 We cannot move references out without some way of making sure they stay rooted.
-Thankfully shifgrethor comes to the rescue here again with it's `Gc` type.
+Thankfully shifgrethor comes to the rescue here again with its `Gc` type.

 Once again we can model after the `pin` API, since we are trying to solve a similar problem.
 If you have a `Pin<P>` you know that the data point to by `P` will not move.
 Similarly, we create a `Root<T>` type that guarantees `T` will not move **and** it's rooted.
-We use the `struct_root!` macro to take a data structure `T` and returns a `&mut Root<T>` to it.
+We use the `struct_root!` macro to take a data structure `T` and return a `&mut Root<T>` to it.

 ```rust
 let cx: Context = ...;